Antifantwerp/protest-comms/README.md

 6. Enable/disable *Require PIN for viewing slogans* as wanted, and then press *Setup collections*.
 This will create the `slogans` and `ping` collections.
 7. Done!
 You and *chaperones* can both add/edit/remove slogans as wanted.

+### Changing public url
+As of writing, there are two hardcoded `https://protest.antifantwerp.org` URL values in this project.
+One is in [package.json](package.json), and one is in [src/layouts/_layout.pug](src/layouts/_layout.pug).
+If you're deploying elsewhere, be sure to replace them.
+If you know a somewhat clean solution to remove these hardcodes, please feel free to open a PR.

 ## Explanation
 ### Permissions